Can a Trust Take Out a Construction Loan?

 Work with a title company experienced in trust transactions to avoid closing delays.

-Advantages of Construction Financing Through a Trust
+What Are the Advantages of Construction Financing Through a Trust?

 Maintains Estate Plan Integrity